Christian persecution is everywhere. Your faith in Christ will cost you – a lot.

 We are to obey the truth no matter what the consequences.
-We are to stand for justice, sanctify Christ as Lord in our hearts and speak the truth in gentleness and love.
+Scripture calls us to stand for justice, sanctify Christ as Lord in our hearts and speak the truth in gentleness and love.

 We are not to fear persecution, difficult as that may be, but we are to be ready and on the alert to make a reasoned defense for why we believe what we believe.

 We are equally wrong if we speak the truth without love and gentleness, or if we keep our heads down and avoid saying anything at all.

 Yes, there will be consequences.
 There will be pain of some kind – whether emotional or physical.